Discover Sos_Scheduler_Yield: Explore 10 Perf Killer

 Ans: Although they can’t be entirely removed, they can be reduced with wise resource management and query optimization.

-Q: How can my queries be improved to cut down on SOS_SCHEDULER_YIELD wait times?
+Q: How can my queries be improved to reduce SOS_SCHEDULER_YIELD wait times?

 Ans: Utilise effective indexing, query design, and coding to optimize queries.